mmaulwurff/hellscape-navigator/Readme.md

 # Features

-* Automap Footstep Markers
+* Automap Markers
-  * Display visited places
+  * Footsteps: display visited places
   * Fade with time
   * Configurable looks: footsteps/arrow/point
   * Configurable lifetime and generation period
+  * Use markers (via binded key)

 * Signs
   * A Sign can be placed to leave a note on level (use Sign to read the note)